-Dear godfather
+Dear grandma

 Do you have any questions?